DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/import-gias-data.md

 applications such as MS Excel is not recommended and may cause the importer to fail.

+If you are a developer reading this, a
+[file is available](/doc/seeding-the-database.md#seed-files) to seed your local database.

 ## About the importer

 The importer assumes the following: